 “And then there was the emergency dash back to collect a missing reel of film from the Paramount to deliver to the National Library for a screening which had already started.
 All part of the job!”
 Former Wellington manager Denise Liddle remembers hectic moments.

 “And sometimes memorable events offscreen – men of the Greek community stomping out during Angelopoulos’s Travelling Players and Les Blank slyly grilling garlic up the back as we drooled at his Garlic Is As Good As Ten Mothers.”
-John Reid of the NZ Film School shares his favourite festival memories.
+John Reid, director of Leave All Fair, which opened the 1985 edition, shares his favourite Festival memories.

 “During one of the busiest periods we sustained a burglary where all the cheques where stolen.
 Major panic ensued as we contacted all patrons to cancel their cheques and re-issue.
 The booking sheets were untouched so order was restored and everyone was accommodated.”
 Former Paramount owner Carol Kisby remembers the early years of the Festival.

 “I was called into the editor’s office, and given a severe reprimand.
 He looked very unhappy.
 My review, the editor said, was for intellectuals, and I should stick to writing about more populist fare.
 “Remember, you’re writing for the man in the street, Mike,” he told me.”
-Filmmaker reviewer Michael Heath remembers his coverage of the 1978 Festival.
+Filmmaker Michael Heath whose A Small Life and Edith Collier: A Light Among Shadows have graced Festival screens, remembers his experience as a reviewer of the 1978 edition.

 “By the time of the third festival I decided that there should be a souvenir programme.
 The Film Society minutes record that I was going to prepare a 16-page booklet, but not the fact that I had to convince the committee that it was a good idea.”
 Wellington Film Society president David Lindsay looks back at his early publishing initiative.